usf-cs212-summer2021/homework-TextFileStemmer-template/README.md

   - Look for opportunities to reduce duplicate code.
 For example, you could create a new helper method that is reused in multiple other methods.

 These hints are *optional*.
 There may be multiple approaches to solving this homework.

-## Requirements ##

-See the Javadoc and `TODO` comments in the template code in the `src/main/java` directory for additional details.
-You must pass the tests provided in the `src/test/java` directory.
-Do not modify any of the files in the `src/test` directory.

-See the [Homework Guides](https://usf-cs212-spring2021.github.io/guides/homework/) for additional details on homework requirements and submission.